What if I Missed the Entire Bull Market? | Wealthsimple

 If you’re ready to start investing, there are some ways to do it that are more successful than others.

-Let’s begin with money you’ve saved outside your emergency fund (and anything you want to spend in the short term if you’re, say, buying a home) that may be sitting there, collecting dust in a current account.
+Let’s begin with money you’ve saved outside your emergency fund (and anything you want to spend in the short-term if you’re, say, buying a home) that may be sitting there, collecting dust in a savings or checking account.
 You may be surprised to learn that investing that money as a lump sum — as opposed to a little at a time — is statistically the best way to do it.

 Above all, remember this: throughout recorded history, the market goes up much more often than it goes down.
 A portfolio made up of 50% stocks and 50% bonds has about a 70% chance of making money on any given year and 85% for any five year period (a more aggressive portfolio that’s 80% stocks has about a 65% chance of making money in any given year; 85% for any five year period).
 Those periods where losses happen will be stressful, but keep your eye on the ball.